 Compare Canada, Eh? (more "English" Canadians claim Scottish ancestry than any other.
-Make of that what you will.)

 The most famous thing about Scotland (to people overseas) is the kilt (the plural is "the kilt", by the way).
 These are mostly worn by men and have a variety of accessories, such as the sporran (a pouch worn on a loose belt) and a knife called Sgian Dubh ("Black Knife" in Gaelic), which can be carried in public (tucked into your over-the-calf sock) when worn with a kilt.
 A notable hat is the tam o'shanter, after a character in a Robert Burns poem.

-In recent years this has changed somewhat, with some sport fans — mostly rugby and football — choosing to wear a casual version of the kilt and their team's jersey on the streets or to matches.
+In recent years this has changed somewhat, with some sports fans — mostly rugby and football — choosing to wear a casual version of the kilt and their team's jersey on the streets or to matches.

 Private schoolgirls (mostly those in North America and a few other places) wear plaid skirts, which are not kilts — they just look an awful lot like them.

 A number of Scottish military regiments use the kilt in their dress uniform◊, but have not seen action since 1940, not the least because of a very good and nightmare-tastic reason involving mustard gas puddles on the battlefieldnote

 It is a common fiction in Romantic depictions of Scotland to view the Clans as rugged individualists, fiercely pro-independence and pro-Stuart.
 This is not necessarily the case.
 Many clans simply did not conform to the rural, Noble Savage archetype created for them by later authors.
-Clans Campbell and Douglas enjoyed considerable influence and power within the urban government of Scotland pre and post Union.
+Clans Campbell and Douglas enjoyed considerable influence and power within the urban government of Scotland pre- and post-Union.
 During the religious turmoil of the 16th and 17th centuries, many clans were happy to renounce the rule of the Pope.
 Similarly, many clans enthusiastically committed to Union with England and the equal prestige with the English aristocracy that this granted them.
 By the time the Jacobite rising of 1745 rolled around, the clans were split, when previously they had wholeheartedly supported the Stewarts.
 With the exception of the island and coastal clans, many stayed neutral during the Stewart conflict or supported the Government.
 Notably, of the largest and most powerful clans, the Campbells, the Douglases, the MacLeods, the MacDonalds, and the Mackenzies, all except the Mackenzies and MacDonalds stayed loyal to the British government, with the MacDonalds joining Charles Stuart and the Mackenzies staying neutral.

 As an interesting bit of trivia, the word "clan" is a transliteration from "children" in Gaelic.
-For instance the MacBobs would be the "Children of Bob".
+For instance, the MacBobs would be the "Children of Bob".
 This is a system of clan/tribal nomenclature that is familiar in several parts of the world including the Middle East as readers of The Bible (which is largely about the "Children of Israel") will remember.